ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## ACE Groupcomm Key {#iana-key}

 This specification establishes the IANA "ACE Groupcomm Key" registry.
-The registry has been created to use the "Expert Review Required" registration procedure.
-Expert review guidelines are provided in
+The registry has been created to use the "Expert Review Required" registration procedure {{RFC8126}}.
+Expert review guidelines are provided in {{review}}.
-{{review}}

 The columns of this table are: